22 Simple Ways to Be a Responsible Tourist

 For example, when my partner and I visited Mexico City we made a point of taking the subway system and local buses to get around.
 Even though Uber trips are super affordable in Mexico City, we found that taking public transport was more fun because we got to experience the city in a local way.

-12. Travel Slowly
+14. Travel Slowly

 Slow travel is all about emphasizing connecting to places we visit.
-Slow travel means spending as long as possible in place, rather than trying to, let’s say, tick off as many cities during a week in Europe as possible.
-I know how tempting it is to fit in as many stops as possible on a trip, but hear me out.
+Slow travel means spending as long as possible in place, rather than trying to tick off as many cities during a week in Europe as possible (for example).

 There’s many benefits to slow travel, and all of them directly support responsible tourism.
 Slow traveling allows tourists to spend more time in a place, which in turn means they get to know the culture and people better, and tourists can invest more tourism dollars in that place.